Magic Beetle

 "I didn't think so, you little imp.
 Now what?
 Do I just wait?"

 "Well, uh, basically, yes."
-He leaned forward to face her as closely as possible without having to stand.
+He leaned forward to face her as closely as possible

 "Doesn't it excite you?"